notHulK11/CantoCaptions/README.md

 ### Formatting
 - .srt format
 - single line max length is 18 characters

+This .srt subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.

+### Timing
 - lines should show on screen slightly before the speech (roughly 10-30ms)
 - lines should trail the subtitles slightly assuming no screen change (roughly 30-60ms)
 - lines that end during a scene change, should be synced with the scene change

-This .srt subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.

-### Timing
-WIP
+- the minimum line duration is 750ms
+	- this can be even shorter in the case of lines consisting of 2 characters or less

 ### Punctuation